 Locals here eat a regional delicacy known as barbecue, made from the rib bones of pigs, and subsist on traditional crafts such as agriculture and aerospace engineering.
 The regional center of commerce is known locally as Saint Louis, named for a 13th century French king, a legacy of Missouri's history as a remote and violent corner of the French Empire.

-Though Ferguson's streets remained quiet on Friday, a palpable sense of tension and uncertainty hung in the air.
+After Ferguson's streets erupted on Monday, in response the "grand jury" decision, a palpable sense of tension and uncertainty hung in the air.
 A Chinese Embassy official here declined to comment but urged all parties to exhibit restraint and respect for the rule of law.
 In Moscow, Kremlin planners were said to be preparing for a possible military intervention should political instability spread to the nearby oil-producing region of Texas.